 Their repertoire of forms was grounded in the traditional designs of Iznik (carnations, tulips, almond blossoms and saz leaves) and Kutahya (white or blue background with discretely outlines images) and included themes from the Bible.
 Two mosaic pavements in particular seems to have inspired them: the 6th century Bird Mosaic in the Armenian chapel and an Umayyad mosaic from the 8th century at Khirbat al-Mafjar (Hisham Palace) near Jericho.
 As they worked the two artists created new forms of their own inspired by local sources.
 Their first major project was a series of tile panels for the walls of the courtyard where the Patriarchs are buried in the Armenian Cemetery on Mount Zion.
 Their last work together done in 1963 were three rectangular tile pictures in the center of which are arched niches enclosed behind latticework doors for the facade of the Cathedral.

 The designs were created by the master painter as drawings on paper.
 The paper design would be perforated along the lines so that the copyists could transfer them to the ceramics.
 The copyist-artisans would then paint the outlines in black and then colored glazes would be painted onto the ceramic.
 When the Balians and Karakashians separated in 1964, the traditional patterns, property of the joint workshop were divided between them.

-In 1965 the Karakashian family moved to live and work in the Old City, where they created a studio, “Jerusalem Old City” on the Via Dolorosa (between El Wad and Khan El Zeit) where you can find them to this day.
+In 1965 the Karakashian family moved to live and work in the Old City, where they created a studio, “Jerusalem Old City” on the Via Dolorosa between El Wad and Khan El Zeit (recently they moved to 3 Greek Orthodox Patriarchate Street in the Christian quarter).
 The main designs are those of arabesques, various bird designs, flowers, grapevines, a fawn, fish and biblical scenes on ceramic vessels and tiles.

 For an excellent book on the subject check out